UnitexGramLab/unitexgramlab-org/pages/02.blog/01.featured/how-to-report-a-bug/post.md

 To report an issue, please observe the following steps:

-1. Identify which major component of Unitex/GramLab is affected.
-If you are having troubles with the visual user interface chose the **Visual IDE** component, if you are experimenting problems executing the `UnitexToolLogger` tool, select the **Core Engine** component.
-In general, issues fall within any of the following categories:
+1. Identify which major component from the categories below is affected.
+If you are having troubles with the visual user interface chose the **Visual IDE** component, if you are experimenting problems with the execution of `UnitexToolLogger`, select the **Core Engine** component.
+If you don't have a clue on which part of the program the issue comes from, please report what happened under the Visual IDE category.

 | Component          | Tracker                                                                        |
 |--------------------|--------------------------------------------------------------------------------|